tarakc02/PureFun.jl/docs/src/index.md

 - [Queues](@ref): insert at the end, remove from the front, iterate in [FIFO](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) order

-- [Heaps](@ref): insert elements, remove elements, retrieve the minimum, and iterate in sorted order (wrt an [`Ordering`](https://docs.julialang.org/en/v1/base/sort/#Alternate-orderings))
+- [Heaps](@ref): insert elements, retrieve or remove the minimum, and iterate in sorted order (wrt an [`Ordering`](https://docs.julialang.org/en/v1/base/sort/#Alternate-orderings))

 - [Dictionaries](@ref): associate keys with values